tweerlei/plumber/README.md

 --profile=default             Use 'quiet' to disable start-up banner and log only warnings and errors

---explain                     Explain resulting plan, don't execute --fail-fast                   Fail on first processing error --limit=<n>                   Stop after reading n objects (per thread, default is unlimited) --bulk-size=1000              Bulk size for steps that process multiple items at once --queue-size=10               Queue size for items passed between threads --retry-delay=0               Wait this number of seconds before retrying failed messages --requester-pays              Requester pays access to S3 buckets --assume-role=<arn>           Assume the given IAM role for all AWS operations --start-after=<key>           Start after the given key --stop-after=<key>            Stop after the given key --start-range=<key>           Start after the given range key --stop-range=<key>            Stop after the given range key --key-chars=<list>            Use the given characters to generate keys (defaults to safe S3 chars) --primary-key=id              Use the given attribute as primary key (defaults to '_id' for MongoDB) --partition-key=<name>        Use the given attribute as DynamoDB partition key --range-key=<name>            Use the given attribute as DynamoDB range key --select=<fields>             Database fields to fetch, separated by commas --element-name=<name>         XML element name to read/write --root-element-name=<name>    XML root element name to wrap output in --separator=,                 CSV separator character --header                      Read/write CSV header --pretty-print                Pretty print JSON and XML output --wait=1                      Wait at most this number of seconds for a new message --follow                      Keep polling for new messages --reread                      Re-read all messages
+--explain                     Explain resulting plan, don't execute --bulk-size=1000              Bulk size for steps that process multiple items at once --limit=9223372036854775807   Stop after reading n objects (per thread, default is unlimited) --fail-fast                   Fail on first processing error --retry-delay=0               Wait this number of seconds before retrying failed messages --queue-size=10               Queue size for items passed between threads --primary-key=<arg>           Use the given attribute as primary key (defaults to 'id' for JDBC and '_id' for MongoDB) --select=[]                   Database fields to fetch, separated by commas --start-after=<arg>           Start after the given key --stop-after=<arg>            Stop after the given key --key-chars=<arg>             Use the given characters to generate keys (defaults to safe S3 chars) --assume-role=<arg>           AWS; Assume the given IAM role for all AWS operations --requester-pays              AWS: Requester pays access to S3 buckets --wait=1                      Kafka/SQS: Wait at most this number of seconds for a new message --follow                      Kafka/SQS: Keep polling for new messages --reread                      Kafka/SQS: Re-read all messages --partition-key=<arg>         DynamoDB: Use the given attribute as partition key --range-key=<arg>             DynamoDB: Use the given attribute as range key --start-range=<arg>           DynamoDB: Start after the given range key --stop-range=<arg>            DynamoDB: Stop after the given range key --separator=,                 CSV: Separator character --header                      CSV: Read/write header --pretty-print                Pretty print JSON and XML output --element-name=<arg>          XML: Element name to read/write --root-element-name=<arg>     XML: Root element name to wrap output in

 Credentials can be passed via environment variables: